cncf/wg-env-sustainability/governance/tech-lead-proposal-process.md

 Nominees must:
 <!--markdownlint-disable MD005 MD007 -->

-* have been project or review lead on at least one project or security assessment/review
+* have been project or review lead on at least one project
 * be the author of at least one pull request against the WG repository
 * be active in the community within the last 6 months prior to their nomination.
  * active - Attending at least 1 Environmental Sustainability WG Regular Meeting a month